junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — Placed on the Union Calendar, Calendar No. 237.
 - 2025-09-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-281.
 - 2025-09-15 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 119-281.
+- 2025-12-09 — Considered under suspension of the rules. (consideration: CR H5073-5074)
+- 2025-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1276.
+- 2025-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-09 — Mr. Westerman moved to suspend the rules and pass the bill, as amended.
+- 2025-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5073)
+- 2025-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5073)